 Once your registration to trade with other EU countries has been confirmed, you can then apply for an Intra Trade Animal Health Certificate (ITAHC) via the TRACES website.

-If you want to import from outside the EU, you should fill out the fields for Border Inspection Posts (BIP).
+If you want to import from outside the EU, you should fill out the fields for Border Control Posts (BCP).

 Once your registration as an importer of non-EU goods has been confirmed, you can then apply for a Common Veterinary Entry Document via the TRACES website.

-A single registration with a BIP is sufficient to import via any BIP.
+A single registration with a BIP is sufficient to import via any BCP.